carbon-language/carbon-lang/docs/project/moderators.md

 ## Becoming a moderator

-TODO: Need to figure out right process.
+TODO: Need to figure out right process for asking. (i.e., how?)

-The Conduct team will review new moderators.
+The Conduct team reviews new moderators.
+Community members will be considered mainly based on their history on the Carbon Language Discord, although applicants may also note history on other servers.

+Prior to being granted moderation privileges, new moderators will be join a workshop in order to help orient them with the Carbon Language community's values and moderator expectations.

 ## Promotion to senior moderator

+The Conduct team reviews promotions to senior moderator.
 Moderators will be considered for promotion to senior moderators when:

 -   They have demonstrated that they will be active moderators.
 -   They are making decisions consistent with the [Code of Conduct](/CODE_OF_CONDUCT.md).
 -   Senior moderators are taking actions which require senior moderator privileges at the moderator's request.

-The Conduct team will review promotions to senior moderator.

 ## Moderation powers